Total Credits: 6.25 CLE

 Tom and his wife, Betsy, live in Phoenix.
 In his spare time, he plays horn with the Salt River Brass, La Forza Chamber Orchestra, Phoenix Brass Collective, and East Valley Millennial Choirs & Orchestras.
 He also enjoys reading, writing, hiking, and being exploited by his four grandchildren.

-, Assistant City Prosecutor III, Mesa City Prosecutor's Office.
+Stacey Good, Deputy City Prosecutor, Mesa City Prosecutor's Office.
 Stacey received her license to practice law from the State Bar of Arizona in June 2015.
 She chose to focus her career as a public lawyer and in July 2015, she became a Deputy County Attorney with the Maricopa County Attorney's Office.
 She maintained a felony case load while prosecuting DUIs and domestic violence cases at the West Mesa Justice Court.

 In 2016, she joined the Mesa Prosecutor's Office as an Assistant City Prosecutor.
 She prosecutes misdemeanors for the City of Mesa with the majority of her cases consisting of DUIs and domestic violence.
 She was specially assigned the Domestic Violence Prosecutor in 2019, monitoring the high risk of lethality cases that come through the city prosecutor's office.
 In 2020, Stacey organized and co-hosted a public awareness event for Mesa's Domestic Violence Awareness Month.